 “The earth, moon, sun and human beings all represent dots; a single particle among billions.”

 The children in Reception have a staggered start in September to ensure a smooth transition into their new surroundings.
 Once all children have started, they quickly enjoy their full time education.
 Their day is made up of structured teaching and small group time and there is lots of opportunities for free flow time where the children enjoy a range of activities of their choice, both inside and outside of the classroom.
 This structure allows the children to develop their learning at an age appropriate pace and supports them in their development of key areas such as social skills, communication and language and physical development.

-This year we are developing our exciting curriculum to work around fun and engaging texts, which mirrors the whole school literacy approach.
+We have developed our exciting curriculum to work around fun and engaging texts, which mirrors the whole school literacy approach.
 Our new curriculum will allow lots of opportunities for child led learning, where the class teachers and nursery nurses can adapt activities so they work alongside the interest of our children.

 Our classrooms are designed to support children’s engagement in a wide range of activities to support their fine and gross motor, writing, reading and creative development.
 Children are encouraged to explore their surroundings and take ownership of their classroom and learning.
 We encourage children to take risks and celebrate their achievements on an individual basis, class basis and as a whole school.

 In Reception we start our phonics lessons in October - once the children have settled.
 We learn 4 sounds a week and introduce high frequency words alongside new sounds.
 We teach the children new sounds using Read Write Inc (RWI) and also use Makaton to help support different learning styles.